cppalliance/safe-cpp/proposal/draft.md

 };
 ```

-The new `std2::optional` is a _choice type_, a first-class discriminated union, that can only be accessed with _pattern matching_.
-Pattern matching makes the union variety of type safety violations impossible: we can't access the wrong state of the sum type.
+The new `std2::optional` is a [_choice type_](#choice-types), a first-class discriminated union, accessible only with [_pattern matching_](#pattern-matching).
+Pattern matching makes type safety violations on choice types impossible: we can't access the wrong state of the object.

 [**match.cxx**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/match.cxx) -- [(Compiler Explorer)](https://godbolt.org/z/KbGhKz78v)
 ```cpp